-- Sieve - These can be found in a kitchen supply store or the home section of most department or discount stores.
+- Sieve.
+These can be found in a kitchen supply store or the home section of a department or discount store.

-- Wire - You'll need approximately two feet of stranded wire.
-18 gauge works well, but size is not critical (use whatever you have on hand from your layout).
+- Wire.
+You'll need approximately two feet of stranded wire.
+18 gauge works well, but the size is not critical (use whatever you have on hand from your layout).

 - Electrical tape